akhoury/nodebb-plugin-import/write-my-own-exporter.md

         "_uid": 789, // REQUIRED, old user id which did the vote

 	// 1 of these 2 ids is REQUIRED
+	/*
+	     you shouldn't need to include `vote._tid` AND `vote._pid`, either or, use `_tid` when the Like occured on the "main-post" of that topic's tid (the importer will  find the new `topic.mainPid` using the old `_tid`), and use `_pid` when it's on any other post within a topic.
+	*/

-        "_tid": 123, // MAYBE-OPTIONAL, old topic id which is the vote occured on "_pid": 456, // MAYBE-OPTIONAL, old post id which is the vote occured on
+        "_tid": 123, // MAYBE-OPTIONAL, old topic id which is the vote occured on, "_pid": 456, // MAYBE-OPTIONAL, old post id which is the vote occured on

         "_action": 1 // REQUIRED 1 or -1, 1 means UP, -1 means down